InterlakeProgrammingClub/ihs-inquirer-website/src/issues/you-belong-here.md

 Several student advocates are actively working to close the gap between Interlake students and to foster a strong sense of inclusion.
 For example, Nathan Kim, a senior, founded the Interlake Bridge, which is a club that aims to bridge the gap between AL and general education students.
 He believes that students can foster a more inclusive culture “by showing each other more respect.”
 He recognizes that the problem lies in the lack of interaction the different cohorts have with each other, causing us to lose respect for each other.
 Nathan believes that in the end, “we’re all students trying to live our lives; we all do that in different ways.
 If we can understand that people are different, and grow to respect those differences, Interlake will be a much more inclusive community.”
 Nathan hopes that through leading the Interlake Bridge and attending board meetings, Interlake students will become supportive of one another.
 He hopes for a warm community where a divide doesn’t exist.

-​

 There is quite a bit of work left to be done to bridge the gap between Interlake students and to foster a true sense of belonging.
 However, the administrators are doing their best to begin approaching this long-standing issue by implementing a few reforms around the school.
 The Panorama Survey is an excellent method of gauging the sentiments of the students within the school and to understand the areas for improvement.
 Interlake administers this survey a couple of times in a school year, thereby allowing for the holistic judgment of our school and better planning of our schoolwide activities aimed at fostering belongingness.
 Furthermore, the Friday community period had been added every week to carve out time for students to interact with each other and engage in interactive and sociable lessons outside of academics.
 Something unique for this school year is that every Friday, the Interlake staff all wear special Interlake t-shirts, thereby increasing the sense of uniformity within the school and strengthening our school-wide spirit and conscience.

-​

 Through these efforts, hopefully we will see a different Interlake in the coming months.
 This new school goal—to make everyone feel like they belong—is an admirable one.
 And the best part about our goal?
 You can help us reach it.

-​

-Update: We recently received a note from a reader asking us to clarify that at Interlake, students who do not want to pursue a full IB Diploma can still register for IB classes.
+*Update: We recently received a note from a reader asking us to clarify that at Interlake, students who do not want to pursue a full IB Diploma can still register for IB classes.*